 Adults can reach up to 2 m in length.
-While markings vary between the subspecies, all the garter snakes in B.C. have a dark grayish green body, a large pointed head and a yellow to greenish yellow stripe down the back.
+While markings vary between the subspecies, all the garter snakes in the pacific northwest have a dark grayish green body, a large pointed head and a yellow to greenish yellow stripe down the back.
 The patterns and color combinations on these snakes can be very beautiful to look at.
 Except for the melanistic snakes which can be all black.

 In the spring, males emerge from the den first, followed a short time later by the females.
 No sooner have the females emerged than the males begin to court them.